Nakhon Ratchasima province: Geography

 The province is at the west end of the Khorat Plateau, separated from the Chao Phraya river valley by the Phetchabun and Dong Phaya Yen mountain ranges.
 Two national parks are in the province: Khao Yai in the west and Thap Lan in the south.
 Both parks are in the forested mountains of the Sankamphaeng Range, the southern prolongation of the Dong Phaya Yen mountains.
 The total forest area is 3,193 km² or 15.4 percent of provincial area.

-Nakhon Ratchasima is a large province on the northeastern plateau and acts as a gateway to other provinces in the northeast.
-It is 259 km from Bangkok and has an area of around 20,494 km2.
-The province is rich in Khmer culture and has a long history.
+Nakhon Ratchasima is a large province on the northeastern plateau.
+It is 259 km from Bangkok and has an area of 20,736 km2.